What is Reverse ETL? Here's everything you need to know in 2024

 Let’s dive in.

-Reverse ETL is the process of syncing data from a source of truth like a data warehouse or data lake to a system of actions like CRM, advertising platform, or other SaaS app to operationalize data.
+Reverse ETL is the process of syncing data from a source of truth like a data warehouse or data lake to a system of actions like CRM, advertising platform, or other SaaS app to activate data.

 That’s basically just a fancy way of saying reverse ETL lets you move data about your users from your central storage repository and makes it available for frontline business teams to use in their favorite tools.

 However, to really understand the power of reverse ETL (and why it’s not just another data pipeline), we first need to take a quick look at what traditional ETL pipelines made possible for business and data teams.

 The traditional extract, transform, load (ETL) data pipeline has remained largely unchanged since the 1970s: extract the data from the source, convert it to a usable format (or transformation), then load it into your data warehouse or lake.

 The advent of flexible data pipeline tools like Fivetran has also made it possible to load your data into the warehouse or lake and then use your storage target to transform it (referred to as ELT).
 These ETL/ELT enabled companies to combine data from multiple sources into a single source of truth to inform business intelligence decisions.

 This version of the modern data stack worked well when data sources were more limited (i.e. there was less data volume) and the data engineers who supported these stacks had ample bandwidth to process and answer questions about data.
-As you’ve probably experienced, that’s no longer the case and teams need more sophisticated tools to achieve the dream of operational analytics.
+As you’ve probably experienced, that’s no longer the case and teams need more sophisticated tools to achieve the dream of data activation.

 This reverse journey à la reverse ETL makes operational analytics possible.
 Reverse ETL tools flip the Fivetran role, extracting data from the warehouse, transforming it so it plays nice with the target destination’s API (whether Salesforce, HubSpot, Marketo, Zendesk, or others), and loading it into the desired target app.